jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/03_binary_operations_2.rst

                 return True
         return False

-  the test is still green.
-I remove the commented lines and move the first `return statement`_ to the left
+  the test is still green

+* I remove the commented lines and move the first `return statement`_ to the left

   .. code-block:: python
     :lineno-start: 33